Courses & Research Development

 Engaged Scholarship: Foundations for Critical and Social Theory and Practice

 In honor of the legacy of Benjamin Mays, this course examines what it means to be an “engaged scholar.”
-The goal of this course is to consider how academics contribute to the development of an emancipatory politics through the production of socially and intellectually important scholarship.
+The goal of this course is to consider how academics contribute to the development of emancipatory politics through the production of socially and intellectually important scholarship.

 In order to accomplish this task, we survey writings by critical thinkers and consider the object and method of their critique as a means for developing our own.
 Where appropriate, we review the connection of these works to their historical context, and consider their value in creating progressive social theory and practice.

-Involving both lecture and directed discussion, this course is taught by a faculty member, post-doctoral fellow or advanced graduate student whose research interrogates concepts of ‘culture,’ ‘society’, ‘gender,’ ‘race,’ and ‘ethnicity’.
 Readings include examinations of peoples and countries from around the world.
 Regardless of a student’s research interests, this course is an endeavor that asks students to think epistemologically and to examine the ways in which our own experiences (historical, social, cultural, class-located, gendered, and racialized) inform critical inquiry and may influence how we pose scholarly questions.

 Summer Research Development

-5. Preceptors share their experiences and contribute to our collective effort to demystify the academy.
+- Graduate student research mentors share their experiences and contribute to our collective effort to demystify the academy.